ProfessorFrog/SOTN-CommunityHackingTable/README.txt

 9) [GOOD SOTN HACKS]
+https://www.romhacking.net/hacks/8594/                         <-- The best normal way to play sotn.
+Rebalances the entire game, and it makes more sense than the original game balance did.
+Read the readme though.

-https://sotn.io/   <- randomizer with a bunch of features.
+https://sotn.io/                                               <-- randomizer with a bunch of features.
 Default settings are good.
-Output it as a .ppf file and you can patch it over hacked versions of the game. https://github.com/Lakifume/SotnKindAndFair/releases/tag/1.3.4 <- an all-in-one difficulty hack.
+Output it as a .ppf file and you can patch it over hacked versions of the game. https://github.com/Lakifume/SotnKindAndFair/releases/tag/1.3.4 <-- an all-in-one difficulty hack.
 Click the "ABOUT" button for instructions. patch it with your sotn.io .ppf file for the best sotn experience you can get right now.